My Journey to Remote Work and How It Changed My Life

 Dear friends,

-Today I want to go ‘back to the basics’ and talk about how my journey to working remotely first started, the many obstacles I faced along the way, and how the universe supported me and listened to my heartfelt desires at every step, although in its own time.
+Today, I want to go back to the basics and share how my journey to working remotely first began—the many obstacles I faced along the way, and how the universe, in its own time, supported me and listened to my deepest desires at every step.

-If a lifestyle of remote work and travel is what you aspire to, I hope this article will inspire you to stick to your dreams.
-And if you have specific questions for me, feel free to leave a comment or send me a private message.
+If a lifestyle of remote work and travel is what you aspire to, I hope this article inspires you to stay committed to your dreams.
+And if you have any questions, feel free to leave a comment or send me a private message!

 Let’s start!